-As a subconsultant, OEI provided technical assistance and support to FEMA in performing reviews of Hazard Mitigation Assistance (HMA) program applications.
-OEI conducted cost effectiveness and feasibility reviews, on primarily flood risk reduction reviews, for HMA grant applications.
-OEI functions included conducting feasibility reviews, benefit/cost analysis reviews, and summary reporting.
+OEI provided technical assistance and support to FEMA in performing reviews of Hazard Mitigation Assistance (HMA) program applications.
+Conducted cost effectiveness and feasibility reviews on primarily flood risk reduction reviews, for grant applications.
+Conducted feasibility reviews, benefit/cost analysis reviews, and summary reporting.
 Benefit Cost Analysis (BCA) reviews involved confirming that the documentation provided ensured all requirements of guidance was met; evaluation of the general analysis approach including a review of principal BCA parameters, such as hazard data, data regarding the facilities to be protected by the project, historical losses, and the useful life and projected level of protection for the project.
 The BCA reviews were performed within the standards of the FEMA BCA Tool or other FEMA approved methodology.
-Finally, the Summary reporting included conclusions from the programmatic, feasibility, and BCA reviews, including a verified benefit-cost ratio and all supporting documentation.
+The Summary reporting included conclusions from the programmatic, feasibility, and BCA reviews, including a verified benefit-cost ratio and all supporting documentation.